dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ...
 ```

-This is how `bpftrace` will target the probe, and seeing this is all we needed
+This is how `bpftrace` will target the probe, and seeing this is all that is
-to see to know we could try it.
+needed to see to know in order to try it.

 ## uprobe prototype